How to: Improve Diversity at your Business

 This leads us to our next point…

 Diversity is everyone’s concern.
-Don’t let it naturally become an extra job for those a lack of it harms.
+Don’t let it naturally become an extra job for those it harms.

 There is an expectation often placed on minorities in the workplace, especially when there are only a few people that share their background in that business.
 They are as follows: